One of the highlights of a recent weekend was helping coach my 5 year-old son’s soccer team during their first game.

 And just as in our Christian walk, it’s not about our works or what we accomplish from an earthly perspective, but rather it’s about the ongoing process of sanctification; the life-long process of being purified, refined, reformed, and conformed to the image of Christ.

-In the end, God doesn’t care about the score (our accomplishments) at the final whistle of our lives, but whether we lived lives of love and obedience through faith.
-Rather than the score, He cares about how we play the game.
+In the end, God doesn’t care about so much about the score (our accomplishments) at the final whistle of our lives, but whether we lived lives of love and obedience through faith.
+He cares about how we play the game.